-(Update: I have since republished these stories in a larger compilation that you can find here.
-The link in the article below to the original short e-book will no longer work.)
+(Update: I have since republished these stories in a larger compilation that you can find here, which is available in both paper and ebook format.
+I have changed the links in the article below to the original short e-book to point to this newer book.)

 Early this year, I published my first ebook: a translated collection of works by the Japanese science fiction author Juza Unno （海野十三).
 That book contained five short stories that I thought were worthy of English translation, selected from the author’s ~200 works.